National Youth Employment Body

 The National Youth Employment Body addresses youth unemployment through these key structures:

-- The Brotherhood of St Laurence is the enabling organisation that provides research, evidence, data, practice expertise and facilitative leadership to build the capacity of local communities to collaborate, and enable the sharing of key learnings between local and national groups and the wider community.
+- The Brotherhood of St Laurence is the enabling organisation that provides research, evidence, data, practice expertise and facilitative leadership to build the capacity of local communities to collaborate and share learnings between local and national groups and the wider community.

 - Community Investment Committees are the mechanism for key sectors in a community to develop place-based solutions to address youth unemployment.